tenstorrent/tt-exalens/dbd/docs/public/index.rst

 Introduction
 ============

-DeBuda is a suite of debugging tools for Buda.
+Debuda is a suite of debugging tools for Buda.

 .. contents:: Table of Contents
    :local: